-Our curriculum will build cultural capital, give students access to the best that has been thought, said, written and created in every field of human endeavour, and provide a platform for progression, aspiration and social mobility.
+Our curriculum builds cultural capital, give students access to the best that has been thought, said, written and created in every field of human endeavour, and provide a platform for progression, aspiration and social mobility.

-Social, moral, spiritual and cultural development will be the golden thread running through curriculum provision and it will be planned and designed to foster resilience, self-worth, cultural capital, social cohesion and integration.
-We will not put a ceiling on students’ experiences or aspirations.
-Expectations will be the same for all: all routes will lead to recognised qualifications.
+Social, moral, spiritual and cultural development are the golden threads running through curriculum provision.
+The curriculum is planned and designed to foster resilience, self-worth, cultural capital, social cohesion and integration.
+There are no ceilings on students’ experiences or aspirations.
+Expectations are the same for all: all routes lead to recognised qualifications.

 The breadth of curriculum provision in Years 7-9 will enable a large majority of students to take and enjoy the full EBacc at GCSE.
 This will be supported by an Open Pot of subjects and qualifications that enable every student to succeed and progress, with an expectation that all students will take an “Enterprise” subject option.

-Wellbeing will be embedded across the curriculum.
+Wellbeing is embedded across the curriculum.
 This will cover:

-The development of reading and literacy will be at the heart of the curriculum.
+The development of reading and literacy are at the heart of the curriculum.

 Additionally, as 21st century learners our students will have access to huge amounts of information.
-Our curriculum will teach, to a high level, the skills of reasoning, deduction, inference, evaluation and critical thinking about received wisdom or content on websites and social media which will be essential for learning and for life.
+Our curriculum teaches, to a high level, the skills of reasoning, deduction, inference, evaluation and critical thinking about received wisdom or content on websites and social media which are essential for learning and for life.

-It will ensure that all students are able to achieve EBacc; that all students study the arts, music, technology throughout the Years 7-9 and most into Key Stage 4.
+It ensures that all students are able to achieve EBacc; that all students study the arts, music, technology throughout the Years 7-9 and most into Key Stage 4.

-All students will learn, through Religious Studies across all five years, how humanity has tried to understand and respond to the big philosophical and spiritual questions of existence, behaviour and responsibility for others and our world.
-They will explore what people of different faiths believe about those existential and ethical questions and also how other world views such as humanism and agnosticism think about them.
+All students learn, through Religious Studies across all five years, how humanity has tried to understand and respond to the big philosophical and spiritual questions of existence, behaviour and responsibility for others and our world.
+They explore what people of different faiths believe about those existential and ethical questions and also how other world views such as humanism and agnosticism think about them.